IBM Cloud Docs

 6. After the admin is logged in to the VMware Cloud Director Console, you can create extra users who have roles that allow them to access the VMware Cloud Director Console.

 You can login to the VMware Cloud Director Console to collect the required information for your Terraform deployment.
 You can alternatively use the provided vmwaas.sh shell script on the examples repo.
-The script will collect these values using VMware as a Service API.
+The script will collect these values using VMware Cloud Foundation as a Service API.

 To use the script, configure your region and API key with: